fabioaromanini/trampo-certo-rating/README.md

 }
 ```

-if history false or undefined
+if history is set to true

 ```json
 {